jiawenGuan1/CurvGAT/README.md

 ### Instructions
 ---
-The main body of our model lies in CURVGT.py while some auxilary classes reside in graphtransformers.py and ResNet.py.
-Geometry processed documents like normal vectors, Gaussian curvature and parameters to support parallel transport are all in the folder geometry_processed_docs.
-Stuffs to support sub-tree partition mechanism are in the folder sub_tree_partitions.
-The train set and test set are in the folder dataset_wave_wrinkle.
+The main body of our model lies in `CURVGT.py` while some auxilary classes reside in `graphtransformers.py` and `ResNet.py`.
+Geometry processed documents like normal vectors, Gaussian curvature and parameters to support parallel transport are all in the folder `geometry_processed_docs`.
+Stuffs to support sub-tree partition mechanism are in the folder `sub_tree_partitions`.
+The train set and test set are in the folder `wrinkle`.
+The weights of the best-performing model are saved in the `best_model` directory.

 ### Quick Start
 ---